 FATMAP difficulty grade

-Mount Lindsey forms a part of impressive Sierra Blanca Massif, which also includes Blanca Peak, Ellingwood Point, and Little Bear Peak.
+*Note: this route warrants a "Moderate" Mountaineering difficulty rating.* Mount Lindsey forms a part of impressive Sierra Blanca Massif, which also includes Blanca Peak, Ellingwood Point, and Little Bear Peak.

 The standard northwest route mapped here isn’t technically the easiest route, but it’s recommended due to the quality of the rock on the route.